 The survey is planned to be undertaken in 2011 or 2012 in order to have a cross study to compare the data against the national postal enquiry.
-The population of Scania, south Sweden, is about 1 million and of the Öresund region, including the closest part of Denmark about 3 million.
-The resources are basically god for angling in the open sea and from the shore within only short distance from urban centres.
+The population of the Sound region, including the closest part of Denmark about 3 million.
+The resources are basically good for angling in the open sea and from the shore within only short distance from urban centres.

-Öresund are the most important catch area to recreational cod fisheries in Sweden and an important part of the cod fisheries is from fishing-tourism vessels.
+The Soundare the most important catch area to recreational cod fisheries in Sweden and an important part of the cod fisheries is from fishing-tourism vessels.